How To Find Out Who Owns a Domain Name in Just a Few Clicks?

 Finding who owns a particular domain with ICANN Whois is as simple as typing in the search bar on the domain name.
 You do not even have to know the name of the domain, type in the keywords, and it will pop up for you.

 To do so, first, navigate to who.is in your browser.
 You can use many resources to search for a domain owner, but many do not accept new top-level domains such as .io or .blog.
-However, if the domain owner has signed up for private domain registration, with this method, you can not find their name and contact details.
+However, if the domain owner has signed up for private domain registration, you can not find their name and contact details with this method.

-After opening who.is on your browser, you need to enter your desired domain name in the type box and click search.
+After opening who.is on your browser, you must enter your desired domain name in the type box and click search.

 The domain’s registered owner should appear near the center of the list, under “Registrant Contact.”
 If the domain is privately registered, you can see something like “Personal” or the company’s contact info used to register the domain.